DigitalPublishingToolkit/NN09/md/10Rules.md

 that a feminist expresses in public.
 They deliberately try to disrupt feminist discussions, and bully participants with blog comments, Twitter mentions, hate mail, and shitstorms.
-The methods employed range from sexist slurs to rape threats, and they all have the declared goal of intimidating feminists, of trying to silence feminism into ‘going away’ again.
+The methods employed range from sexist slurs to rape threats, all with the declared goal of intimidating feminists, of trying to silence feminism into ‘going away’ again.